-If you are looking after a child with a physical or learning disability, or life limiting condition you probably don’t think of yourself as a carer.
+Parents looking after a child with a physical or learning disability or a life-limiting condition don’t often see themselves as carers.

-Research shows that it can cost almost 3 times more to bring up a child with a disability, compared with other children.
-This, added to the fact that many parents of disabled children are unable to work because of care responsibilities, means that there is a high risk of poverty.
+Research shows that it can cost almost three times more to bring up a child with a disability, compared with other children.
+This, added to the fact that many parents of disabled children are unable to work because of caring responsibilities, means that there is a high risk of poverty.

 As a parent carer you may need information about: